Drug Addictions Rehabilitation

 Psychological addiction can last for a very long time after a person is clean.
 Many different treatment modalities claim that psychological addiction can last for a year or more while metabolites from the addict’s drug of choice can remain in the system for a period of five to seven years after use has ceased.
 Group and individual counseling sessions should go on for as long as the addict needs them.

 As many as 23 million people in the United States are addicted to alcohol or other drugs.
 This has made the need for drug rehabilitation facilities increase in virtually every town in the United States.
-At 4Rehabilitation, we know that drug addiction rehabilitation is the right choice for anyone who struggles with addiction, and we are ready to help them overcome this powerful force in their life.
+At 4Rehabilitation, we know that drug addictions rehabilitation is the right choice for anyone who struggles with addiction, and we are ready to help them overcome this powerful force in their life.